Which of these precautions should be taken when installing devices for lightning protection in a coaxial cable feed line?

 D. Mount all of the protectors on a metal plate that is in turn connected to an external ground rod

 Let’s examine each of these potential answers and see what makes the most sense.
-I don’t like this question because its throwing enough mumbo-jumbo at you to confuse you to the real meat of the question.
+I don’t like this question because its throwing enough mumbo-jumbo at you to confuse you to the real meat of the question about coax lightning protection.

 A. Switching each protector out of the circuit makes no sense.
 Additionally, they’re meant to take lightning hits, so running “high power” through them should have no effect at all.